 Certain antibiotics speed up the activity of these enzymes.
 When the activity of these enzymes speeds up, Otezla may leave your system more quickly than usual.
 This can lead to a lower level of Otezla in your body.
 As a result, the drug may not work as well for treating your condition.

-Steps you or your doctor may take.
-If you need antibiotics during Otezla treatment, be sure the doctor prescribing the antibiotic knows that you’re taking Otezla.
-They’ll advise you on whether the specific antibiotic you need can be taken with Otezla.
-Your doctor can tell you if an antibiotic that isn’t known to interact with Otezla may be used instead.
+Steps you or your doctor may take: If you need antibiotics during Otezla treatment, be sure the doctor prescribing the antibiotic knows that you’re taking Otezla.
+They’ll advise whether you can take the specific antibiotic you need with Otezla.
+Your doctor can tell you whether you can take an antibiotic that isn’t known to interact with Otezla instead.

 Certain antiseizure drugs